 While funeral ceremonies and practices vary throughout Australia, it is culturally important for those left behind to see their loved ones returned to the land of their birth … returned to Country.

-The ceremony for the passing of a person in parts of Australia may see mourners painting themselves white, cutting their bodies to show remorse for the loss of their loved one and conduct a series of rituals, song, and dances to ensure the person’s spirit leaves the area and returns to the place of their birth to be reborn.
-It is vitally important for First Nations people to attend a funeral, which can be difficult due to a range of circumstances including the costs.
+A ceremony may see mourners painting themselves and conducting a series of rituals, song, and dance to ensure the spirit returns to the place of birth to be reborn.
+It is vitally important for First Nations people to attend a funeral, which often is difficult due to a range of circumstances including distance and cost.